distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 *Usage*

-Run `list-config` to display the configuration parameters.
+Run `dispatch list-config` to display the configuration parameters.

 ### Publishing